jackson9413/jackson9413.github.io/README.md

-# jackson9413.github.io
-This is a personal website using Github Pages.
+<p>This is a personal website using Github Pages.
+It contains About, CV, and Blog sections. </p>